Exclusive MTG Kamigawa: Neon Dynasty card reveal: March of Otherworldly Light

 With a new Magic: The Gathering set on the way, cards for Kamigawa: Neon Dynasty are starting to appear in the wild - and GamesRadar+ can exclusively reveal 'March of Otherworldly Light'.

 March of Otherworldly Light can be seen below.
-Meanwhile, the full Kamigawa: Neon Dynasty set (including draft boosters) is available to pre-order now from the likes of Amazon.
+Meanwhile, Kamigawa: Neon Dynasty booster boxes are available to pre-order now from the likes of Amazon.
 It'll launch this February 18.

 March of Otherworldly Light harkens back to the Shoal cycle of the original Kamigawa set, allowing players to exile cards from their hand to bring the converted mana cost down.
 Whereas classic Shoal cards base themselves around mid-combat protection, though, this looks tailor-made to take down big threats.